rajeevgcp15/bigtable-policies-updated/policies/encryption_gcp_algo_enforce.md

 import "strings"
 import "types"
 ```
-## code to gather details from tfplan and tfconfig and creating different type of maps for evaluation :
+## Code to gather details from tfplan and tfconfig and creating different type of maps for evaluation :

 ```
 allCAPoolTfstateInstances = tfstate.find_resources("google_privateca_ca_pool")